 Pears: Try poaching fresh pears in antioxidant black tea, then drizzle them with a dark chocolate, black tea sauce.

 Get Your Vitamin D

-The shorter days and the low-lying sun mean it is harder for Canadians to synthesise sufficient vitamin D from the sun between October and April.
+The shorter days and the low-lying sun mean it can be harder to synthesise sufficient vitamin D from the sun between October and April, depending on where you live.
 Make sure you’re including healthy fortified foods in your diet or taking a vitamin D supplement during these winter months.
 The same goes for non-vegetarians at this latitude!